 Australia is a signatory to the International Energy Agency (IEA) treaty called the 'Agreement on an International Energy Program (IEP)', and participates in IEA oil market and energy emergency committees.
 Key requirements under the IEP treaty are that member countries:

 - hold oil stocks equivalent to at least 90 days of their prior year’s daily net oil imports

-- in the event of a major oil disruption, contribute to IEA collective actions by way of a stock release, demand restraint, fuel switching, or increased production or fuel sharing.
+- in the event of a major oil disruption, contribute to IEA collective actions by way of a stock release, demand restraint, fuel switching, increased production or fuel sharing.

 Plan for return to compliance